Maynard Weeding Services

 Contact Maynard's Department of Public Works for Weed Debris Disposal & Municipal Composting Programs

 Proper weed debris management in Maynard is essential for environmental protection and compliance with state and local regulations.
-The Department of Public Works (DPW) oversees specialized weed disposal, requiring healthy weeds to be placed in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic and sent to landfill—never composted.
-Diseased plants require quarantine and controlled disposal, and seedy weeds must be contained to prevent spread.
-Soil clods and rocks should be coordinated through the Transfer Station.
-Yard waste is accepted in biodegradable paper bags only (no plastic per MassDEP), with woody weeds limited to 4-foot bundles under 50 lbs and tied with biodegradable twine.
-The Transfer Station has specific hours, permit, and fee requirements.
-Finished municipal compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
-Strictly, no weed debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.
+The Maynard Department of Public Works (DPW) oversees seasonal yard waste collection, requiring residents to use biodegradable paper bags (no plastic, per MassDEP) and to bundle woody weeds in 4-foot lengths weighing less than 50 lbs with biodegradable twine.
+Healthy weeds may be included in municipal composting, while invasive species such as buckthorn, garlic mustard, honeysuckle, and Japanese knotweed must be bagged in heavy-duty plastic (6 mil) and sent to landfill, never composted.
+Diseased plants require quarantine and controlled disposal, and seedy weeds should be contained and removed before seed set.
+Soil clods and rocks are managed through the Transfer Station, which has specific hours, permit, and fee requirements.
+Finished compost is available for soil improvement and restoration projects, with seasonal distribution in spring and fall.
+Strictly, no yard waste or debris may be disposed of in streets, gutters, or storm drains to prevent MS4 violations and protect local water quality.

 Maynard Department of Public Works